mandaljerome/timelify-project/README.md

 How to run the app:

-First register an acoount to the login page.
+First, register an account on the login page.
-It's only a simple registration form withour auth.
+It's only a simple registration form without auth.

-Once register login the user created.
+Once registered login the user is created.

 To track time:

 Select the task in the dropdown.
 Put task description of the project.

-Then just click the big play button to track manually.
+Then click the big play button to track manually.

-You can pause the tracker by pressing the pause button
+You can pause the tracker by pressing the pause button.

-Once done on the task just simply click the stop button and it will automaticall record the data.
+Once done with the task, click the stop button and it will automatically record the data.

 To manually insert entry:

-Click the + icon on the top of the timer and fill the form to add manual entry.
+Click the + icon on the top of the timer and fill out the form to add a manual entry.

 To clone the project: